Chapter 41. Installing and configuring kdump

-The kdump service is installed and activated by default on the new Red Hat Enterprise Linux installations.
-Learn about kdump and how to install kdump when it is not enabled by default.
+The kdump service is installed and activated by default on the new versions of Red Hat Enterprise Linux 8 installations.

 Important

-A kernel crash dump can be the only information available in the event of a system failure (a critical bug).
+A kernel crash dump can be the only information available if a system failure occur.
 Therefore, operational kdump is important in mission-critical environments.
-Red Hat advise that system administrators regularly update and test kexec-tools in your normal kernel update cycle.
-This is especially important when new kernel features are implemented.
+Red Hat advises to regularly update and test kexec-tools in your normal kernel update cycle.
+This is important when you install new kernel features.

 The Anaconda installer provides a graphical interface screen for kdump configuration during an interactive installation.
-The installer screen is titled as KDUMP and is available from the main Installation Summary screen.
 You can enable kdump and reserve the required amount of memory.

 Procedure